mvallet91/ELAT/_docs/quickstart.md

 ![alt text](/ELAT/img/S07.png "Processing Metadata") This step can take a few hours.
 It is recommended to close other tabs on the browser and other applications.

-#### 5. Dashboard: Indicators (Describe Indicators and Graphs)

 Once the log processing is done, ELAT will prompt again to reload the page.
 ![alt text](/ELAT/img/S08.png "Done with logfiles")

+#### 5. Dashboard: Indicators (Describe Indicators and Graphs)
-Then it will automatically start processing indicators and graph data, updating with every step.
+When reloaded, it will automatically start processing indicators and graph data, updating with every step.
 ![alt text](/ELAT/img/S09.png "Processing indicatos and graph")

  The values for *Time Spent on Video* and *Students that Watched at Least one Video* will be prepared, as well as the graphs.